shrxddhx/Quiz_Application/README.md

 # Quiz_Application
-A simple quiz application to test your knowledge.
+A simple quiz application made using Android Studio and Java to test your knowledge.